Alex Bregman Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.00 team ERA ranks 12th among all MLB pitching staffs.
+- The Yankees' 3.98 team ERA ranks 10th among all league pitching staffs.

-- The Yankees rank 20th in baseball in home runs surrendered (167 total, 1.2 per game).
+- Yankees pitchers combine to give up 168 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The Yankees are sending Rodon (1-4) to the mound for his ninth start of the season.
-He is 1-4 with a 5.97 ERA and 33 strikeouts through 37 2/3 innings pitched.

-- In his most recent appearance on Sunday, the lefty threw 4 2/3 innings against the Tampa Bay Rays, giving up two earned runs while surrendering four hits.
+- The righty's last time out was on Monday against the Detroit Tigers, when he threw seven scoreless innings while giving up five hits.

-- The 30-year-old has amassed a 5.97 ERA and 7.9 strikeouts per nine innings across eight games this season, while giving up a batting average of .236 to his opponents.
+- The 29-year-old has an ERA of 6.64, with 7.9 strikeouts per nine innings, in 17 games this season.
+Opponents have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.